kaizen-ai/kaizenflow/documentation/notes/code_style.md

 _LOG.debug("I am a debug function about %s", a)
 ```

-- In this way one can decide how much debug info are needed (see Unix rule of
+- In this way one can decide how much debug info is needed (see Unix rule of
   silence)
     - E.g., when there is a bug one can run with `-v DEBUG` and see what's
       happening right before the bug